awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Configure a Strong Password Policy for Your Users<a name="configure-strong-password-policy"></a>

 If you allow users to change their own passwords, require that they create strong passwords and that they rotate their passwords periodically\.
 On the [Account Settings](https://console.aws.amazon.com/iam/home?#account_settings) page of the IAM console, you can create a password policy for your account\.
-You can use the password policy to define password requirements, such as minimum length, whether it requires non\-alphabetic characters, how frequently it must be rotated, and so on\.
+You can use the password policy to define password requirements, such as minimum length, whether it requires nonalphabetic characters, how frequently it must be rotated, and so on\.

 For more information, see [Setting an Account Password Policy for IAM Users](id_credentials_passwords_account-policy.md)\.